gc535/gc535/README.md

 # 👋 Hi there!
 I'm Brandon

-Welcome to my cyber space! 🚀
+🚀 Welcome to my cyber space 🚀

 <br>